dwightjack/vue-types/README.md

 #### `VuePropTypes.shape()`

 Validates that a prop is an object taking on a particular shape.
-Accepts both simple and `vue-prop-types` types.
+Accepts both simple and `vue-types` types.

 ```js
 export default {